 Real estate photography is becoming one of the biggest fields of photography.
 More and more people means more and more housing, which needs to be advertised.

 This photography cheat sheet runs through the 6 most important components of a great photograph in this field.
 Take these tips from Focalagent and try them out!

-14. What’s Your Wedding Photography Style?
+22. What’s Your Wedding Photography Style?

-12. The Beginner’s Guide to Newborn Photography
+23. The Beginner’s Guide to Newborn Photography

 From the best ways to keep the newborn comfortable, to little tips and techniques.
 You’ll be glad to have this on hand when you complete your first few shoots.